kellpossible/avalanche-report/README.md

 Docker images for this project are published to dockerhub <https://hub.docker.com/r/lfrisken/avalanche-report> with the name `lfrisken/avalanche-report`.
 You can use either the `latest` tag, or a tag for a specific git commit version.

+See <https://github.com/kellpossible/avalanche-bg-avalanche-report> for an example of customizing and deploying avalanche-report using this dockerhub image.

 ## Running

 ### Configuration